An Overview of Spiritual Abstraction or Abstract Art (and My Favorite Artists)

 Agnes Pelton

-I first saw Agnes Pelton’s work at the Phoenix Art Museum - accidentally, on a business trip.
-As a child, I’d studied Wassily Kandinsky and Paul Klee, but very few women artists.
+I first saw Agnes Pelton’s work at the Phoenix Art Museum on a business trip.
+As a child, I’d studied Wassily Kandinsky and Paul Klee, but very few women abstract artists.
 I was mesmerized by the luminous gradations and giant, orb-like shapes floating through her compositions.

 From the Phoenix Art Museum: